Charilaos & Kristin

 Gentlemen,

 A formal suit is recommended.
 Classic tones such as black, navy, charcoal, or another dark shade you prefer are all great options.
+Tuxedos are optional, but always welcome.

 THE WELCOME RECEPTION